The Wedding Photography Zone

 It’s a State of Mind!
 Wedding Photography and Getting in the wedding zone.

-This article was inspired by something my brother said to me as I headed off for Italy this year for a destination wedding.
+This article was inspired by something my brother said to me as I headed off for Italy this year.
+I was about to shoot a destination wedding.
 When I explained that I was a little nervous and felt out of my comfort zone, he said…

-A little “tongue in cheek” maybe but I understood totally what he meant, especially on my return.
-Seven days in Tuscany, on my own with nothing to do other than think about and experiment with my photography in a totally new and beautiful place.
-That was being in the wedding photography zone!
+A little "tongue in cheek" maybe but I understood totally what he meant, especially on my return.
+Seven days in Tuscany, on my own with nothing to do other than think about and experiment with my photography.
+In a totally new and beautiful place.
+That certainly put me firmly in the wedding photography zone!

 So what exactly is "the zone"?

 Well, anyone who has shot even just one wedding will understand the necessity to have your wits about you at all times.
 The zone is a place you really want to be from the minute you wake up on the wedding day to the moment you pack up your gear and go home.

 The wedding photography zone is a place where nothing else matters other than the task in hand.
 All minor problems cease to exist and you are focussed 100% on being a professional photographer.
 Stepping out of this zone during the day can mean the difference between getting great shots and just snapshots.

 So how do I get into the Wedding Photography Zone?